Rodrigodd/Rodrigodd.github.io/_posts/2022-11-21-bf_compiler-part3.md

 And if we run the code it prints 2!
 It works!

-But is the generated code good?
-Let's take a look at its generated code.
-You can use `ctx.set_disasm(true)` and `code.disasm` to get a disassemlby generated by Cranelift, which contains some extra debug information.
-But it it use AT&T syntax, and in this series I am using Intel syntax, so I will save the code to a file and disassemble it with objdump:
+But is the generated code any good?
+Let's take a look at it.
+You can use `ctx.set_disasm(true)` and `code.disasm` to get a disassembly generated by Cranelift, which also contains some extra debug information.
+But it uses AT&T syntax, and in this series I am using Intel syntax, so I will save the code to a file and disassemble it with objdump: